Our cooperative differences: attachment to the land

 Thanks to this important attachment, Terrena plays an major role in the economic and social development of its local areas and acts for the real economy, by developing and maintaining links with consumers and all stakeholders, close to the farms.

-As a major employer in the area, thanks to the diversity of its activities, Terrena also has 50 sites in France, 13 in worldwide and is a driver for growth, creating added value and consolidating performance.
+As a major employer in the area, thanks to the diversity of its activities, Terrena also has 63 sites in France and in Europe and is a driver for growth, creating added value and consolidating performance.